FajraKatviro/FKDeploy/README.md

 First, calls qt deploy tool to add dependencies.
 After that compresses all contents of DESTDIR to a single package.
 All stuff and output files are placed in DEPLOY_BUILD_FOLDER.

+Also you can use helper function to apply project settings to application instance in main() function (defined in FKProjectHelper.h)

 Currently avaliable for platforms:
   - Windows (WIX required)